← The journal Vertical M&A Guides February 19, 2026

 Microsoft and Salesforce

-Microsoft's partnership with Blackbaud to bring AI and analytics capabilities to nonprofit software, and Salesforce's continued investment in Nonprofit Cloud, represent strategic moves by horizontal technology giants to capture a larger share of the nonprofit market.
-While neither company is actively acquiring specialist nonprofit vendors at scale, their presence shapes the competitive landscape and creates integration opportunities for smaller businesses.
+Microsoft's partnership with Blackbaud to bring AI and analytics capabilities to nonprofit software, and Salesforce's continued investment in Nonprofit Cloud, show how horizontal technology platforms are moving further into nonprofit workflows.
+Their presence shapes the competitive landscape and creates integration opportunities for smaller vendors.

 Notable Recent Transactions